 Are you ready to talk to someone?
-Call us now to schedule your assessment.
+Call now to schedule a mold assessment.

 WHO WE ARE

 Our mold testing services include the use of the most high-tech, up-to date equipment available.
 Our assessors perform an in-depth inspection of the premises and provide you with a detailed report which includes an explanation of areas affected, infrared and digital photos.
 We test each area thoroughly while providing you with the best customer service possible.

 At Air Quality Assessors, we provide experienced expertise, professional & knowledgeable staff with over 18 years in the mold industry.
 Our team produces comprehensive solutions for all of your building damage needs.

 We are 100% licensed and insured.
 We can also create custom packages tailored to your property’s specific needs and provide assistance with insurance claims and remediation recommendations.